|

 Margaret Pageler is a civic

-leader with almost three decades of achievement at the neighborhood,
+leader with over three decades of achievement at the neighborhood,

 city, regional and now international level.